ashutosh17dec/ashutosh17dec.github.io/index.md

 ## About Me

-I am a 3rd year Ph.D. student in Cognitive Systems Lab, Northeastern University where I am advised by Prof. <a href = "https://web.northeastern.edu/deniz/">Deniz Erdogmus</a>.
-My primary area of interest is in the intersection of Signal Processing, Control and Machine Learning.
-I’ve always been fascinated by the ease with which humans process information and make decisions.
+I am a Ph.D. student in the Cognitive Systems Lab at Northeastern University, where I am advised by Prof. Deniz Erdogmus.
+My research lies at the intersection of signal processing, control, and machine learning.
+I am fascinated by the ease with which humans process information and make decisions, and I aim to replicate this efficiency in machine learning models.

-My research involves developing machine learning models that can recognize patterns in time series data to help us understand the behavior of complex systems.
-My key projects involve designing machine learning models to discover emerging patterns in bio-signals that helps us study human behaviour.
+My work focuses on developing algorithms to recognize patterns in time series data, particularly in bio-signals, to understand complex system behaviors.
+I have a keen interest in studying human behavior through these patterns.
+Currently, I am engaged in key projects that involve designing machine learning models to discover emerging patterns in bio-signals, aiding our understanding of human behavior.

-I closely collaborate with Prof. <a href = "https://cos.northeastern.edu/people/lisa-barrett/">Lisa Feldman Barrett</a> to study the emerging patterns in fMRI datasets explaining human behaviour and emotions.
-I also work with Prof. <a href = "https://www.khoury.northeastern.edu/people/matthew-goodwin/">Mathew Goodwin</a> to develop machine learning models that can help predict psychological state of the patient from their bio-signals, collected using wearable devices.
+I collaborate closely with Prof. Lisa Feldman Barrett to analyze fMRI datasets, uncovering patterns that explain human behavior and emotions.
+Additionally, I work with Prof. Mathew Goodwin on developing predictive models for psychological states based on bio-signals collected from wearable devices.

-I received my Masters of Science (M.Sc.) in Electrical and Computer Engineering (ECE) at Northeastern University in May 2021 and Bachelor in Technology (B. Tech.) in Mechatronics (Minor.
-Robotics) from Manipal Institute of Technology in 2019.
-Aside from my current research I am extremely passionate about robotics and autonomous vehicle.
+I hold a Master of Science (M.Sc.) in Electrical and Computer Engineering (ECE) from Northeastern University (2021) and a Bachelor in Technology (B.Tech.) in Mechatronics with a minor in Robotics from Manipal Institute of Technology (2019).
+Beyond my primary research, I am passionate about robotics and autonomous vehicles.

-During my free time I love to indulge in conversation regarding geo-politics, stock market and chess.
-I enjoy reading manga or watching anime too.
+In my leisure time, I enjoy engaging in conversations about geopolitics, the stock market, and chess.
+I also love reading manga and watching anime.

 ## Affiliation
 - **PEN-**  (Psychologists, Engineers, Neuroscientists) Cluster at Northeastern — a nexus of experimental and modeling driven studies of brain and peripheral nervous system and their interactions with the body.
 At Northeastern University I mainly focus on machine learning and cognitive science.